Running faster & greater distances with less effort

-All - It has been very hot in south Texas this Spring.
-The temperatures are in the high 70's and low 80's in the early mornings with some high humidity.
-When it started getting hot I noticed that my heart rate was up quite a bit during my LSD.
+It has been very hot in south Texas this Spring.
+The temperatures are in the high 70’s and low 80’s in the early mornings with some high humidity.
+When it started getting hot I noticed that my heart rate was up quite a bit during my LSD (Long Slow Distance run).
 The trigger was that I was getting much more tired than usual while still maintaining a conversational pace.
 Because of this, I decided to start doing a combination of run-walks for my LSD while adapting to the heat.
-I reviewed the "pool-walking" exercise on the DVD and in the book and started implementing it in my LSD.
-What a difference it has made in my overall running!
+I reviewed the “pool-walking” exercise on the DVD and in the book and started implementing it in my LSD.
+What a difference it has made in my running overall!

-My doctor is very pleased with my health and past medical problems are simply that.
+My doctor is very pleased with my health and past medical problems are just that.

 My current goal is to run a half-marathon by the end of the year and will start the Intermediate Half-Marathon training program next month.

 The ChiRunning concept of “speed is a result and not a goal” is proving to be accurate.
 It’s fun needing to figure out new running courses because you get back to the house way too early! :>)